termux/termux-gui/Protocol.md

     - aid: The id of the Activity the View is in.
     - id: The id of the View.
     - weight: Sets the Layout weight.
+    - position: The index of the element.
+If null, the position is kept.
 - setRelativeLayoutParams: Sets the RelativeLayout parameters for a View in a RelativeLayout.
   - Parameters:
     - parent: The View id of the parent in the Layout hierarchy.